dhrvsood/dhrvsood/README.md

 ## Hi there 👋
 I'm Dhruv.
 I'm a software engineer based in Arlington, VA.
-- 🎓 I graduated from UC San Diego in December 2022, with a B.S. in Mathematics-Computer Science and minors in Cognitive Science & Music.
+- 🎓 I graduated from UC San Diego, with a B.S. in Mathematics-Computer Science and minors in Cognitive Science & Music.
 - 🌱 I'm learning more about [Audio Signal Processing](https://www.coursera.org/learn/audio-signal-processing) and combining my passions for music and technology through creating VSTs.
 - 🔭 I'm working on advancing my skills in DevSecOps and studying for my [CompTIA Security+](https://www.comptia.org/certifications/security) certification.
 - 🌐 My personal website can be found [here](https://dhrvsood.github.io).